Britten-Norman BN-2 Islander: Operational history

 Immediately following commercial availability, US distributor Jonas Aircraft ordered 30 Islanders, and placed orders for another 112 aircraft within a year.
 When equipped with four 54-gallon fuel tanks, the Islander was able to ferry itself across the transatlantic route, via Gander International Airport, Newfoundland, for US deliveries.
 The Islander's long-range capabilities were highlighted when the type won the 1969 London-Sydney air race.

 In 1974, sales of the Islander surpassed the 548-order record for British multi-engine commercial aircraft.
 In 1982, another production milestone was reached with the delivery of the 1,000th Islander.
 From the 1980s onwards, sales noticeably declined; according to Britten-Norman Chief Executive William Hynett, this was due to the global market having become saturated by the type and there being only a low civil demand for additional aircraft, in part due to the longevity of in-service Islanders.
 As of 2016, Britten-Norman claim that the Islander is in daily service with roughly 500 operators in more than 120 countries.

 Between 1976 and 2006, Scottish airline Loganair operated a number of Islanders as air ambulances, covering areas such as the island communities in the Hebrides.
 The Islander services Loganair's Westray to Papa Westray flight, the shortest scheduled flight in the world at 1.7 mi; the scheduled flight time including taxiing is two minutes.

 Several commuter airlines and general aviation charter operators in the U.S. also flew the Islander including Stol Air Commuter in scheduled passenger service in northern California from their San Francisco International Airport (SFO) hub and Channel Islands Aviation in southern California which used the aircraft for the flights to Channel Islands National Park.
 Another U.S. commuter airline operator was Wings Airways which operated high frequency shuttle service into the Philadelphia International Airport (PHL).

 By October 2019, 800 Islanders were in service including around 600 used for short flights.

+On August 28, 2023, Torres Strait Air stated that it is investing $16.3 million to upgrade its fleet with ten new Britten-Norman Islander aircraft.